remisoulignac/scm_optim_problems/README.md

  - https://public.wmo.int/en/resources/bulletin/quantifying-risk-disasters-occur-hazard-information-probabilistic-risk-assessment
  - [Fat Tailed Distributions for Deaths in Conflicts and Disasters](https://www.researchgate.net/publication/305983595_Fat_Tailed_Distributions_for_Deaths_in_Conflicts_and_Disasters)

-These publications highlight the importance of the Power Law continous distribution to estimate the probability of disasters.
+These publications highlight the Power Law continous distribution to estimate the probability of disasters.
 The discrete distribution matching the continuous Power Law distribution is the Zipf distribution.
 It is a very wild distribution.
 The mean of a draw is very variable.
 If you target a mean, let's say of 3 disrupted weeks per year over 10 years, you may have to draw one hundred times to get a serie matching the mean.

 Once we have finished identifying the various probabiliy distributions of disasters, we apply these scenarios to a modelized supply chain.
 The goal is to find the most resilient supply chain, that is to say the supply chain which will statistically provide the best expectation of Profit and Item Fill Rate.
 We play with a penalty applied to missed sales to favor higher Item Fill Rate.